 I’m based on the Black Isle so I do most of my family sessions in the Inverness area.
 If you’re not too far away (e.g. Dornoch, Elgin, Drumnadrochit etc.), I’ll be happy to travel to you.
 If you’re based much further afield, we can discuss an additional fee to cover my travel, or you’re welcome to travel to me!

-I offer two photography packages (click here and scroll down the page).
-Please don’t feel too restricted by these!
-I’d be happy to offer you a bespoke package if needed.
+I offer three photography packages (click here and scroll down the page).